The WordPress block editor also called the block editor, WordPress editor or Gutenberg editor is the new way of publishing content in WordPress.

 Save draft: Save a draft of your post or page without publishing it.

-View: View how your post/page looks on your site.
+Preview: View how your post/page looks on your site by using the device icon next to save draft link.

 Publish: Make your post/page available publicly.